 Nanotech is Not Beyond NIOSH’s Sight

-It is fascinating work to be able to modify a particle 100,000 times smaller than a human hair.
-As science progresses into these micro worlds, companies are meticulously engineering their products using very tiny nanomaterials to create new possibilities in medicine, aerospace, energy, and beyond.
+It is fascinating work to be able to change a particle 100,000 times smaller than a human hair.
+As science progresses into these micro worlds, companies are meticulously engineering their products using tiny nanomaterials to create new possibilities in medicine, aerospace, energy, and beyond.
 For example, a “light wire” made of carbon nanotubes is helping the oil and gas industry reduce transmission losses by 60% with a construction that is 80% lighter than copper, 20 times stronger, non-corrosive, and stretches 2/3 less when in contact with heat.
 The future of engineering is in nanomaterials.
-In an effort to help companies control possible worker exposure to nanomaterials on the job, the National Institute for Occupational Safety and Health (NIOSH) has recommendations on minimizing exposures to promote nanomaterial safe handling.
+To help companies control possible worker exposure to nanomaterials on the job, the National Institute for Occupational Safety and Health (NIOSH) has recommendations on minimizing exposures to promote nanomaterial safe handling.

 “Researching, developing, and utilizing these nano properties is at the heart of new technology, just as worker safety is at the heart of what we do at NIOSH,” said NIOSH Director Dr. John Howard.
 “The information contained in these new workplace design solution documents provide employers with strategic steps toward making sure their employees stay safe while handling nanomaterials.”